fralau/mkdocs-macros-plugin/webdoc/docs/macros.md

     - variables: the dictionary that contains the environment variables
     - macro: a decorator function, to declare a macro.
+    - filter: a function with one of more arguments, used to perform a transformation
     """

     # add to the dictionary of variables available to markdown pages: